 What’s The Point?

-What’s The Point?
-I was meeting with a young couple the other day that is working through a pretty difficult stretch in their relationship.
+What’s the Point?
+The other day, I met with a young couple who are going through a pretty difficult stretch in their relationship.
 Amongst the various struggles, the one that was the loudest for me during and after our session was their collective sense of “What’s the point?”
-I think all of us as individuals, couples families and as a society have on some level experienced the question “What’s the point?”
+I think all of us as individuals, couples, families, and as a society have, on some level, experienced the question, “What’s the point?”

 What’s The Point? – Desperado by The Eagles

-In the context of this young couple, she was stating how every day she gets excited when her boyfriend is coming home from work and she is about to see him.
-Somewhere between him pulling into the driveway and walking in the front door, something inside of her shuts down and she just says to herself “What’s the point?”
-He’s going to be tired, aggravated, frustrated and probably yell at me for not doing the laundry.
-What’s the point in getting excited to see him, kiss him and open my heart to him?
+In the context of this young couple, she stated that she gets excited every day when her boyfriend comes home from work and she is about to see him.
+Somewhere between him pulling into the driveway and walking in the front door, something inside of her shuts down, and she says to herself, “What’s the point?”
+He’s going to be tired, aggravated, frustrated, and probably yell at me for not doing the laundry.
+What’s the point in getting excited to see him, kiss him, and open my heart to him?
 What’s the point?

-Interestingly enough, the man expressed very similar sentiment about his girlfriend.
-On his way home from work which takes nearly an hour, as he gets closer and closer to their home, he gets more and more excited to see her, kiss her, hold her, tell her about his day and hear about her day.
+Interestingly enough, the man expressed a very similar sentiment about his girlfriend.
+On his way home from work, which takes nearly an hour, as he gets closer and closer to their home, he gets more and more excited to see her, kiss her, hold her, tell her about his day, and hear about her day.
 Interestingly enough, at the same time as he is walking from the car to the front door, he too experiences a moment of “What’s the point?”
-Why should I walk in all excited to kiss her and hug her, if she’s just going to be depressed, tired miserable and complaining about what I didn’t do today, “What’s the point?”
+Why should I walk in all excited to kiss her and hug her if she’s just going to be depressed, tired, miserable, and complaining about what I didn’t do today, “What’s the point?”

 Whats the point - Providence Holistic Counseling Services

-Together the three of us explored some of the possible causes of why he or she instead of being excited to see their partner, they lose their way and end up instead asking themselves, “What’s the point?”
+Together, the three of us explored some of the possible causes of why he or she, instead of being excited to see their partner, loses their way and ends up asking themselves, “What’s the point?”
 I do not want this particular post to be about possible causes and triggers that let fear and pain become obstacles to loving those in our lives.
-I would prefer to focus on some of the possible answers to the question, “What’s the point?”
+I prefer to focus on some of the possible answers to the question, “What’s the point?”

-I think for each one of us the answers may be somewhat different but in essence, very similar.
-At the root, it seems to be our innate need for connection, love and companionship.
+I think for each one of us, the answers may be somewhat different but, in essence, very similar.
+At the root, it seems to be our innate need for connection, love, and companionship.
 Deep down inside, who does not want to be loved and supported by an amazing partner?
-In different degrees, all of us have an innate need to belong and be accepted by those in our inner circle or family.
-Simultaneously, although we may resist it fiercely also want to share our love and support with those who are part of that same circle.
+To different degrees, all of us have an innate need to belong and be accepted by those in our inner circle or family.
+Simultaneously, although we may resist it fiercely, we also want to share our love and support with those who are part of that same circle.
 I think even those who put great effort into creating distance and walls surrounding themselves to keep others out genuinely want and need companionship.

 Whats the point - Providence Holistic Counseling Services- Dalia Llama what surprised him most